 Implementation and update of risk assessments (Global)

-Based on risk assessment surveys conducted at companies in each region of the global group, we periodically create risk assessments and risk maps which show major strategic risks at the different entities and globally, based on their estimated potential impact and probability of occurrence.
-We have developed an internal control system for the entire group and are working to mitigate risks by running risk management workshops in each area.
-We regularly analyze major threats and revise our risk map according to the changing business environment.
+Based on risk assessment surveys conducted at companies in each region of the global group, we periodically create risk reports including risk maps which show the major strategic risks at the different entities, regions and globally, based on their estimated potential impact and probability of occurrence.
+We regularly analyze major risks and revise our risk map according to the changing business environment.
+In order to confirm specific risks and determine specific risk mitigation actions we regularly conduct risk management workshops in each area.
+The risk mitigation workshops take place in all business regions (Europe, Americas, Asia, and Japan), with the participation of their respective management.
+Agreed risk mitigation actions are tracked systematically until they are implemented.

 The Sunstar Code of Conduct, the foundation of our compliance activities, is distributed to executives and employees across the global Sunstar Group.
 They are required to follow the code.